eForms Logo

 Required Disclosures (1)

-Lead-Based Paint Disclosure – Federal law that requires any residential unit built prior to 1978 to have this form attached to any agreement to inform the lessees of the possibility of this hazard in the walls.
+1. Lead-Based Paint Disclosure & EPA Pamphlet – Federal law requires that for any residential unit built prior to 1978, this form must be attached to the lease agreement to inform the tenants of the possibility of lead-based paint in the walls.

 Security Deposits

-Maximum – There is no limit on how much the landlord may request.
+Maximum Amount – There is no limit on how much the landlord may request.

-Returning (§ 89-8-21) – The landlord must give the funds back to the tenant within forty-five (45) days after the date marking the end of the tenancy.
+Returning – The landlord must return the security deposit, minus any amounts necessary to cover unpaid rent or repairs to damages to the property, to the tenant within 45 days following the end of the tenancy.[1]

 When is Rent Due?

-Late Rent – State law does not limit fees imposed for late rent, but any fees must be reasonable and must be mentioned in the lease agreement.
+Maximum Late Fee – State law does not limit fees imposed for late rent.
+However, any fees must be reasonable and previously mentioned in the lease agreement.

-Not-Sufficient Funds (NSF Checks) – If the landlord provides the tenant that a rent check has bounced, and the tenant fails to turn over the amount owed, the landlord may demand the amount owed along with a service charge of up to $40 (§ 97-19-57).
+NSF Fee – If the landlord provides the tenant that a rent check has bounced, and the tenant fails to turn over the amount owed, the landlord may demand the amount owed along with a service charge of up to $40.[2]

 Right to Enter (Landlord)

-The State of Mississippi does not require the landlord to give the tenant notice before going into their property for maintenance or other reasons.
+The State of Mississippi does not require the landlord to give the tenant notice before going into their property for maintenance or any other reason.